Why Visier

 2. Gather stakeholder requirements by asking the right questions

-It’s critical to gather input from all your stakeholders, across the entire organization, in order to prevent information gaps.
+It’s critical to gather input from all your stakeholders across the entire organization to prevent information gaps.
 Asking the right questions about your talent pools will surface insights that will truly impact the business.

-Modern people analytics platforms also enable HRBPs to help with information-gathering: armed with analytics technology that doesn’t require a data science degree to operate, they can have smarter conversations around workforce planning and answer any questions they previously couldn’t without direct access to the data.
+Modern people analytics platforms enable HRBPs to help with information gathering.
+Armed with analytics technology that doesn’t require a data science degree to operate, they can have smarter conversations around workforce planning and answer any questions they previously couldn’t without direct access to the data.

-Once you’ve spoken to everyone involved in the workforce plan, utilize analytics to dig deeper into the data.
+Once you’ve spoken to all of the key stakeholders, utilize analytics to dig deeper into the data.
 This helps validate what you’ve already learned and uncover new insights and opportunities across the total employee lifecycle (we’ll talk more about employee lifecycle later), that may not be readily apparent on a spreadsheet filled with metrics.

-The data you uncover on the business can both answer critical questions, as well as motivate you to dig deeper.
+The data you uncover on the business can answer critical questions and motivate you to dig deeper.

 Rob Major, a member of the workforce planning team at Ascension, was asked by their compensation group to demonstrate what it would look like to increase the market rate for a group of nurses from 80% to 100%.
 In this video, Major explains that by using analytics to inform their plan: